Python-PyQt/PyQt6-Docs/descriptions/QtGui/QDoubleValidator-c.rst

 :sip:ref:`~PyQt6.QtGui.QDoubleValidator` uses its locale() to interpret the number.
 For example, in the German locale, "1,234" will be accepted as the fractional number 1.234.
 In Arabic locales, :sip:ref:`~PyQt6.QtGui.QDoubleValidator` will accept Arabic digits.

 **Note:** The QLocale::NumberOptions set on the locale() also affect the way the number is interpreted.
-For example, since :sip:ref:`~PyQt6.QtCore.QLocale.NumberOption.RejectGroupSeparator` is not set by default, the validator will accept group separators.
-It is thus recommended to use :sip:ref:`~PyQt6.QtCore.QLocale.toDouble` to obtain the numeric value.
+For example, since :sip:ref:`~PyQt6.QtCore.QLocale.NumberOption.RejectGroupSeparator` is not set by default (except on the ``"C"`` locale), the validator will accept group separators.
+If the string passes validation, pass it to locale().toDouble() to obtain its numeric value.

 .. seealso:: :sip:ref:`~PyQt6.QtGui.QIntValidator`, :sip:ref:`~PyQt6.QtGui.QRegularExpressionValidator`, :sip:ref:`~PyQt6.QtCore.QLocale.toDouble`, `Line Edits Example <https://doc.qt.io/qt-6/qtwidgets-widgets-lineedits-example.html>`_.